sbrisard/Scapin.jl/docs/src/theory/continuous_green_operators.md

 -\frac{n_in_jn_kn_l}{2\mu\bigl(1-\nu\bigr)},
 ```

-which coincide with classical expressions (see e.g. [Suquet,
+which coincide with classical expressions (see e.g. [Suquet, 1990](@ref
-1990](@ref suqu1990)).
-Implementation of the above equation is
+suqu1990)).
+Implementation of the above equation is cumbersome; it is only used
-cumbersome; it is only used for testing purposes.
-In Scapin, only the
-`matvec` product is required, and [the “matrix-vector” product](@ref
+for testing purposes.
+In Scapin, only the `matvec` product is required, and
-_20210803063111) was implemented.
+Eq. \eqref{_20210803063111} was implemented.

 ## Hyperelasticity